grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 - **How many services are running?** (Hint: use the Entity Catalog)

-- **Which version of each service is running?** (Hint: find a trace use the `service.version` attribute, or use the Entity Catalog and add Service Version as a column)
+- **Which version of each service is running?** (Hint: find a trace use the <OtelSemconv>service.version</OtelSemconv> attribute, or use the Entity Catalog and add Service Version as a column)

 - **In which cloud provider and region are these services deployed?** (Hint: search for traces and look in the *resource attributes*, or find the information in Entity Catalog)

-- **What is the name of the Kubernetes node which the _checkoutservice_ is running on?**
-    - Hint: this service is called from other services.
-So if you are searching Drilldown Traces, don't forget to change the filter to "All spans" (not "Root spans")
+- **What is the name of the Kubernetes node which the _checkoutservice_ is running on?** (Hint: this service is called from other services, so if you are searching Drilldown Traces, don't forget to change the filter to "All spans", not "Root spans")

-### Explore OpenTelemetry semantic conventions
+### Use OpenTelemetry semantic conventions

-Semantic conventions standardise the way that this information is exported from applications, which makes it easier to visualise everything together.
+Semantic conventions standardize the way that telemetry information is exported from applications.
+This makes it easier to visualise everything together.

 1. Navigate to **Drilldown -> Traces**.